 The dealer begins the round.
 Each player draws 1 card at the start of their turn, and generally has the option to draw from the stock or the last revealed card on the discard pile.
 To end their turn, a player discards a card of their choosing.
 Turn order is generally in anticlockwise order, though this can differ in non-European Rummy games.

 The goal of the game is to improve one’s hand by careful discarding.

 Showing ends a round, and can be done at any point provided certain conditions are achieved.
-Normally, the essential prerequisite is the need of at least 2 melds in hand.
-In games such as Gin Rummy, players can Show at any time, even if there are still unmatched cards.
+Normally, the essential prerequisite is the need for at least 2 melds in hand.
+In some games, players can Show at any time, even if there are still unmatched cards.

-Certain variations of Rummy also require a player to Show individual melds as they are completed, revealing them onto the board.
+Certain variations of the classic Rummy game also require a player to Show individual melds as they are completed, revealing them on the board.
 Showing is also followed by the process of laying off.

 Laying off allows other players to play cards into a different player’s shown melds.
 Regardless of whether the showing is done at the end or during the round.
 An example of laying off is shown in the Hands section of the guide.

 In point-based games, laying off allows the players to offset the point gain, and in some cases steal the victory with the right cards in hand.